-In Store Manager the number of Store connections depends upon the edition.
-Please, check more details on plans and pricing pages: For Magento , for PrestaShop.
+In Store Manager the number of store connections depends on the softaware edition.
+Please, check more details on plans and pricing pages: For Magento - https://www.mag-manager.com/order/, for PrestaShop - https://www.prestashopmanager.com/order/.
 Thus to manage more than one store, you need to upgrade to PRO Edition.
 Click here to find out how to upgrade.

-Retrieving data is very similar to restore operation of backup/restore wizard.
-Actually program posts a request to bridge.php file asking it to generate database backup (SQL) script.
-After script generated it will be transferred to Store Manager application and executed on database specified in "Store Database Settings" - your local (Embedded) database.
+Retrieving data is very similar to restore operation of Backup/Restore Wizard.
+Actually, the program posts a request to bridge.php file asking it to generate database backup (SQL) script.
+After script is generated it will be transferred to Store Manager application and executed on database specified in "Store Database Settings" - your local (embedded) database.
 After this operation you will get mirror copy of your remote (store) database on your local computer.

 Select "Tools->Database Bridge->Get Data from Web" to retrieve script file.
 After script is executed you get complete copy of your remote store on your local machine.
 You may work with the program now - all modifications one by one will be saved into one file.
 This file contains all SQL commands modifying your data such as DELETE, INSERT, UPDATE, ALTER and so on.

-After all modifications you have to update your remote store with all changes done locally.
-Select "Tools->Database Bridge->Post Changes to Web".
+After the needed modifications are made, you have to update your remote store with all changes done locally.
+Select "Tools --> Database Bridge --> Post Changes to Web".
 This action will post all stored commands to bridge.php installed on your store.
-After receiving file bridge will execute all commands one by one in order as they were stored.
-After all commands executed successfully your remote store will reflect all changes you made locally.
+Once the bridge file receives the commands, it will execute all them one by one in the order they were stored.
+After all commands are executed successfully, your remote store will reflect all changes you made locally.